milimarg/workshop-raycasting/README.md

 # Workshop Raycasting

+You'll only have to edit functions with comments in it.

 ## 1. Raycasting 2D
 - Display the map and the player
 - Cast rays and wall collisions